nxtwrld/aouros-www/AI_SESSION_DAG.md

 6. **Transparent Reasoning**: AI explains why each expert was created and what they contribute

 This represents the future of medical AI: **intelligent systems that think about how to think** about medical problems.

+## MCP Tool Integration for Dynamic Expert Creation

+### Core Philosophy: AI-by-AI Expert Generation

+The fundamental breakthrough in this architecture is **AI systems creating other AI systems** based on analytical need rather than predetermined templates.
+The Primary Analyzer doesn't follow a registry of possible experts - it intelligently determines what expertise the case requires and dynamically creates custom expert nodes.

+**Key Principles:**

+1. **Intelligence Creates Intelligence**: AI analyzes case complexity and generates specialized AI experts with custom prompts, context, and focus areas
+2. **Patient-Specific Expertise**: Every expert is tailored to the unique combination of patient factors (age, conditions, medications, history)
+3. **No Predetermined Limits**: System can create any combination of medical expertise (e.g., "Pediatric Diabetic Cardiologist for 8-year-old with Type 1 diabetes")
+4. **Transparent Reasoning**: Each expert creation includes clear reasoning for why this specific expertise was deemed necessary

+### MCP Tool Philosophy

+Model Context Protocol (MCP) tools enable the Primary Analyzer to:
+- **Create Custom Expert Nodes**: Generate new DAG nodes with specialized prompts and filtered context
+- **Design Expert Interactions**: Define how new experts connect to existing analysis flow
+- **Optimize Resource Usage**: Create only the experts needed, with appropriate model selection and cost estimation

+### Universal Statistical Output for Consensus Building

+All experts (pre-configured and AI-generated) produce standardized statistical output enabling mathematical consensus building:

+**Statistical Foundation:**
+- Every medical finding includes probability distributions and confidence intervals
+- Uncertainty quantification across all analysis dimensions
+- Evidence quality scoring for consensus weighting
+- Temporal relevance and scope coverage metrics

+**Consensus Mathematics:**
+- Bayesian probability fusion across multiple expert perspectives
+- Dempster-Shafer evidence theory for conflict resolution
+- Dynamic expert weighting based on relevance, confidence, and evidence quality
+- Automated conflict detection and resolution strategies

+### Benefits of AI-Generated Expert Architecture

+**Adaptive Intelligence:**
+- System learns optimal expert combinations from each case
+- No static limits on medical specialization depth
+- Intelligent resource allocation based on case complexity

+**Medical Accuracy:**
+- Multiple specialized perspectives reduce diagnostic blind spots
+- Conflict resolution through mathematical consensus building
+- Transparent reasoning and evidence weighting

+**Scalability:**
+- New medical domains automatically supported through AI generation
+- Cost-efficient expert creation only when genuinely needed
+- Self-improving system through expert generation pattern learning

+This architecture represents **meta-medical AI**: artificial intelligence that reasons about what kind of medical reasoning is needed, then creates the appropriate reasoning systems to address complex healthcare challenges.